joshtronic/php-loremipsum/README.md

 ## Contributing

-Suggestions and bug reports are always welcome, but karma points was earned for pull requests.
+Suggestions and bug reports are always welcome, but karma points are earned for pull requests.

 Unit tests are required for all contributions.
 You can run the test suite from the `tests` directory simply by running `phpunit .`